 Most people come to Lifestyle For Real Life for the crafts and the food, honestly.
 I know this.
-It’s easy to figure out when I look at my post statistics. **This post contains affiliate links to Billionaire Blog Club.
-If you click one and make a purchase, I may receive a commission at no additional cost to you!***
+It’s easy to figure out when I look at my post statistics.

 The food and the crafts are creative.
 I like making things.
 It makes me feel cozy and accomplished.
 Cozy is kind of my theme.
 I could be totally content puttering around the house making things and cozying things up.
 But, I also share the stuff I make here with you on the blog.
 Why?

 Because blogging is also a great creative outlet.
 If you like making stuff like I do, then you might love blogging.
 And I’ll share a secret with you.
 I didn’t start blogging because I wanted to share my craftiness with the world.
 I started blogging because I realized it was a way I could make MONEY with my craftiness.
 And share things with the world, OF COURSE!

 I talked to you in my first income report about Billionaire Blog Club and how it has changed the way I blog.
 (That post is a great review of Billionaire Blog Club and will help you understand why I love it so much).
 I never made money from the blog before.
 Not because I didn’t want to, but because I didn’t know how to.
 I’ve taken multiple courses, including Elite Blog Academy (which I won’t link you to because I don’t recommend it).
 I’ve got a blogging resources file that has every tip in the book on how to make money with a blog.
 Billionaire Blog Club is the ONLY thing that worked for me.